 4. Go to the first page of the planning baseline, Mission Scenario.
-Click "Add Mission Scenario" (step A in Figure 17).
-5. On the next page, click "Create New Scenario" (step B in Figure 18).
+Click "Add Mission Scenario" (step A in Figure 10).
+5. On the next page, click "Create New Scenario" (step B in Figure 11).

 The screenshot shows a web-based application interface for managing mission scenarios.
 At the top, there is a blue header bar with the word 'Title'.
-Below it, a yellow section contains a 'Title:' input field with the value 'New Baseline'.
-The main content area has a blue header 'Mission Scenarios'.
-A green box labeled 'A' highlights the text: 'A planning baseline includes the following mission scenarios:'.
-Below this, a table lists one scenario: 'New Granada (War)' with 'Priority: High' and 'Operation Type: Major Combat Operations'.
-At the bottom of the table is a 'Save Changes' button.
-To the right of the table, there is a 'Create New Scenario' button.
+Below it, a yellow section contains a 'Title:' field with the value 'New Baseline'.
+The main content area is titled 'Mission Scenarios' and contains a table.
+The table has columns for 'Display', 'Status', 'Mission Scenario', 'Priority', 'Notes', and 'Operation Type'.
+It shows one row with 'Public' in 'Status', 'New Granada (War)' in 'Mission Scenario', 'High' in 'Priority', and 'Major Combat Operations' in 'Operation Type'.
+At the bottom of this section is a 'Save Changes' button.
+To the left of the table, a green box labeled 'A' contains the text: 'A planning baseline includes the following mission scenarios:'.
+Below this text is a button labeled 'Add Mission Scenario >>'.
+The entire 'Mission Scenarios' section is highlighted with a green border.

-Figure 17.
+Figure 10.
 Creating a new mission scenario for a planning baseline.

-The screenshot shows a 'Create New Scenario' dialog box.
-On the left, a list of scenarios is shown: 'Prussia - Austere (War)', 'Prussia - Developed (War)', 'Florida (Hurricane)', 'Zamunda - 50k (Civil War)', 'Zamunda - 100k (Civil War)', and 'Siam (Peacekeeping)'.
-The 'Florida (Hurricane)' scenario is highlighted.
-In the center, there are buttons for 'Include >>' and '<< Remove'.
-To the right, a list of 'Included Scenarios' shows 'New Granada (War)'.
-At the bottom of the dialog box are 'Create New Scenario' and 'Done' buttons.
-A green box labeled 'B' highlights the 'Create New Scenario' button.
+The screenshot shows a dialog box with three main sections.
+On the left is a list of scenarios: 'Prussia - Austere (War)', 'Prussia - Developed (War)', 'Florida (Hurricane)', 'Zamunda - 50k (Civil War)', 'Zamunda - 100k (Civil War)', and 'Siam (Peacekeeping)'.
+The 'Florida (Hurricane)' scenario is highlighted with a blue background.
+In the center is a button labeled 'B' with the text 'Create New Scenario'.
+To the right is a list box titled 'Included Scenarios' containing the single item 'New Granada (War)'.
+Below the 'Create New Scenario' button are two other buttons: '<< Remove' and 'Done'.

-Figure 18.
+Figure 11.
 Starting a new mission scenario.